Snyk CLI for Java and Kotlin

 snyk test --all-projects

-The same options can be used with snyk monitor.
+You can use the same options with snyk monitor.

-Be sure to execute the options in the same directory as the root pom.xml file.
+Ensure you execute the options in the same directory as the root pom.xml file.
+Each of the individual sub-projects appears as a separate Snyk Project in the Web UI.

-Refer to the following example to see how Maven-specific options are used with the Snyk CLI.
+The following example outlines how Maven-specific options are used with the Snyk CLI.

 1. Test a specific Maven profile called “prod”.